quiltdata/quilt/docs/Advanced Features/workflows.md

 *New in Quilt 3.3*

-`quilt3` provides API to ensure quality of package metadata.
-To start use it you need to create configuration file in your registry under `.quilt/workflows/config.yml`.
+`quilt3` provides an API to ensure the quality of package metadata.
+To get started, create a configuration file in your registry under `.quilt/workflows/config.yml`.
 For example:

 ```yaml